-The POLLTIME statement defines the amount of time, in thousandths of a second, that the PowerExchange Listener waits before polling for outstanding connections.
+The POLLTIME statement defines the amount of time, in milliseconds, that the PowerExchange Listener waits before polling for outstanding connections.

+'''

 POLLTIME={wait time|2000}

+'''

-Value: For the wait\time variable, enter the amount of time, in thousandths of a second, that the PowerExchange Listener waits before polling for outstanding connections.
-The value 1000 equals one second.
+Value: For the wait\time variable, enter the amount of time, in milliseconds, that the PowerExchange Listener waits before polling for outstanding connections.
 Valid values are from 250 through 15000.
-Default is 2000, or two seconds.
+Default is 2000, or 2 seconds.